 The medical license lawyers of Little Health Law advise and advocate for physicians and other licensed healthcare providers whose livelihoods depend upon professional licenses and credentialing.
-Little Health Law is AV-rated by Martindale Hubbell and has offices in midtown Atlanta and in the downtown, Medical District of Augusta, Georgia.
+Little Health Law is AV-rated by Martindale Hubbell and has offices in midtown Atlanta and in the downtown Medical District of Augusta, Georgia.

 Our Medical Licensing Attorneys Protect Physicians